Banner Image

 The menopause occurs when a woman has her last period.
 It signifies that there are no longer any follicles (which contain a woman’s eggs) left in the ovaries.
 During this time, the ovaries essentially shut down and they no longer secrete oestrogen and progesterone; a woman’s two key sex hormones.

 Oestrogen and progesterone are responsible for regulating the menstrual cycle, so the menstrual cycle therefore stops when these two hormones are no longer secreted, as there are no longer any follicles (eggs) for release.
-The change in oestrogen and progesterone production affects the functioning of a woman’s body.
-Over time, as the body adjusts, symptoms will reduce but can be distressing when at their worst.
+The menopause is a natural change in a woman's life.
+Menopause can be positive and liberating if we are kind to ourselves.

 What is the best diet for the menopause?